apache/pekko-http/docs/src/main/paradox/common/http-model.md

 the `:path` pseudo-header.
 It is consumed by the request engine and never rendered as a header of its own, and its value is used exactly as given — it is the caller's responsibility to supply a valid request target.

+Because the value goes to the wire as it is, it has to be something that *can* be sent as a request target: non-empty, and made of visible ASCII characters only (`0x21`–`0x7E`).
+The header rejects anything else on construction with an `IllegalArgumentException` — a space, CR or LF would end the request line early and let whatever follows be read as the protocol, a header or a second request, and a character outside ASCII cannot be rendered faithfully at all.
+Percent-encode what the target needs to carry; the encoded form is sent untouched.
+Never build this header from request input you have not validated: it is the one place where the client sends bytes you hand it without parsing them first.

 This is the supported way to send a request target that @apidoc[Uri] cannot reproduce on its own. `Uri` percent-decodes path segments when parsing and re-encodes them with a keep-set that leaves sub-delims raw, so an encoded *pchar* does not survive the round trip — `%2B` is rendered back as `+`, for instance.
 Callers that must reproduce the target